New rational cubic fourfolds arising from Cremona transformations: Birational involution on the Veronese locus

-for some $b,c\in\bZ$.
-One can check that there is no such integers $b,c$ satisfying the equation if $d'\leq d$ and $20\nmid d'$.
+By Lemma~\ref{lemma:disc34412}, the cubic $X'$ is in $\cC_{d'}$ only if $ d'=20b^2+14bc+(6n+2)c^2 $ for some $b,c\in\bZ$.
+One can check that there are no such integers $b,c$ satisfying the equation if $d'\leq d$ and $20\nmid d'$.
 This concludes the proof of the claim.
 Therefore, the first part of Theorem~\ref{thm:rationalbiggerdisc} holds.